 Jean is the recipient of the Prix de la justice du Québec 2007, Québec's highest honorary distinction in the field of law.

-Strongly involved in the community, Jean was president of the Marie-Vincent Foundation, an organization dedicated to helping children and teenagers victims of sexual violence (1996-2012).
-He was also a Director and Treasurer from 2010 to 2015 of the Fondation Lafontaine-Cormier – Preservation of Québec’s legal and judicial heritage
+Strongly involved in the community, Jean was president and director of the Marie-Vincent Foundation, an organization dedicated to helping children and teenagers victims of sexual violence (1987-2012).
+He was also a director and treasurer, from 2010 to 2015, of the Fondation Lafontaine-Cormier – Preservation of Québec’s legal and judicial heritage.